-- Adjusted net income, or net income attributable to WNS shareholders excluding amortization of intangible assets, share-based compensation, gain/loss attributable to redeemable noncontrolling interest; - Operating margins; - Fiscal fourth quarter results; - Support cross sell and corporate initiatives; and - People attrition rate.
+- Adjusted net income, or net income attributable to WNS shareholders excluding amortization of intangible assets, share-based compensation, gain/loss attributable to redeemable noncontrolling interest; - · Operating margins; - · Support cross sell and corporate initiatives; and - · People attrition rate.

-The aggregate amount of all cash bonuses paid for fiscal 2010 did not exceed the aggregate cash incentive bonus pool approved by our compensation committee for the fiscal year.
+The aggregate amount of all cash bonuses paid for fiscal 2011 did not exceed the aggregate cash incentive bonus pool approved by our Compensation Committee for the fiscal year.
 Under the plan, bonus target amounts, expressed as a percentage of base salary, are established for participants at the beginning of each fiscal year, unless employment agreements contain different terms.
 Funding of possible bonus payouts for the fiscal year is determined by our financial results for the fiscal year relative to the achievement of pre-determined target for adjusted net income.
 This may be increased or decreased depending upon the executive's individual performance against his or her non-financial goals.

-When our performance falls short of target, our aggregate funding of the annual cash bonus incentive pool declines, with no funding of the bonus pool if we do not achieve the floor of our target adjusted net income.
-At the end of the performance period, our compensation committee has discretion to adjust an award payout from the amount yielded by the pre-determined formula.
+When our performance falls short of target, our aggregate funding of the annual cash bonus incentive pool declines, with no funding of the bonus pool if we do not achieve the floor of our business target.
+At the end of the performance period, our Compensation Committee has discretion to adjust an award payout from the amount yielded in a manner that enables us to reward efforts and also take care of critical talent and potential talent from a long-term outlook.

-Our compensation committee considered the following when establishing the awards for fiscal 2010:
+Our Compensation Committee considered the following when establishing the awards for fiscal 2011: